thock321/EdgarParser/README.md

 ep = EdgarParser(cik=CIK)
 ```

 By default, `EdgarParser` will get the latest mutual fund holdings data occurrence.
-For example, if fund XXX last reported holdings was on 5/30/2017, then EdgarParser will get the holdings reported on 5/30/2017 instead of the latest filing date.
+For example, if fund XXX's last reported holdings was on 5/30/2017, then EdgarParser will get the holdings reported on 5/30/2017 instead of the latest filing date.
 If you only want mutual fund holdings from the latest 13F filing, then specify `get_last_holding` to be FALSE.

 ```